 Then we will have multiple CSV files for CDC records.
 The records scattered through those files are:

-Notice that every row as an op attribute that represents the operation on the source record:
+Now it’s time to delve a bit deeper.
+Notice that each row has an op attribute that represents the operation applied to the source record.
+This includes the following.

-DMS enables the inclusion of this attribute which we will use as part of our incremental dbt models.
+There’s a reason for this.
+DMS enables the inclusion of this attribute, which we will use as part of our incremental dbt models.

-We can either use schema discovery in Galaxy to automatically create a table from these CSV files or we can create an external table that reads from the folder on S3 the files are stored on.
+Now it’s time to dive deeper and explore the schema involved.
+To do this, we can either use schema discovery in Starburst Galaxy to automatically create a table from these CSV files, or we can create an external table that reads from the folder on Amazon S3 where the files are stored.
 We will use an external table for this article.

 The table can be created with: